The Life Chronicler

 November 18, 2022

-I arrived in Oklahoma City starting to get tired.
-I could not even seem to concentrate on writing backlogged stories.
-So, I took the time to start planning for my Southern Journey in January.
-I have a few ideas I plan to implement and like everything else, it required upfront time.
+I arrived in Oklahoma City and started to get tired.
+I could not even concentrate on writing backlogged stories.
+I took the time to start planning for my Southern Journey in January.
+I have a few ideas I plan to implement, and like everything else, it requires upfront time.

-I did, however, make my first visit to a state sports hall of fame.
+However, I did make my first visit to a state sports hall of fame.
 I talked for several minutes with the President of the establishment, Mike James, and learned why Ferguson Jenkins, a Chicago Cubs pitcher and fellow Canadian, was in the Oklahoma Sports Hall of Fame.
 Even more surprisingly, Nadia Comăneci, the Romanian gymnast, is an inductee.
-She was the first to ever to receive a perfect 10 in an event.
+She was the first ever to receive a perfect 10 in an event.
 That occurred at the 1976 Olympics in Montreal.
-The scoreboard could not handle it and so it was posted as 1.00.
+The scoreboard could not handle it, so it was posted as 1.00.

 Mike also told me about Ted Stevens.
-Stevens, after his Oklahoma based coaching, went on to become one of the greatest basketball coaches in the history of The University of Kansas.
+After his Oklahoma-based coaching, Stevens went on to become one of the greatest basketball coaches in the history of The University of Kansas.
 Mike called Coach Stevens and tried to set up a meeting in Tulsa.
 Unfortunately, the coach was unable to meet with me.

-In 1889, in an effort by the American government to further settle the land, The Oklahoma Land Run began on April 22 at high noon.
-A wonderful monument was constructed to commemorate the event.
+In 1889, in an effort by the American government to settle the land further, the Oklahoma Land Run began on April 22 at high noon.
+A remarkable monument was constructed to commemorate the event.
 See the picture below.

 One more city, St. Louis, and my 83-night western odyssey is over.